 Having a set of policies ensures that everyone in the business knows their rights and responsibilities regarding health and safety.
 To help you in your safety efforts and compliance, SafetyDocs offers a range of health and safety policies and procedures that you can customise to suit your business needs.
 Here are ten safety documents to help you comply with WHS laws and regulations.

-1. Occupational Health & Safety Policy
+1. Work Health & Safety (WHS) Policy

 2. Personal Protective Equipment (PPE) Policy